GLOBAL MARKETS-Asian shares rally, dollar slides on bets Fed almost done hiking

 The U.S. dollar =USD slumped to a fresh 15-month low against its major peers, taking off pressure on emerging market currencies and giving Asian policymakers more scope to ease monetary policy.

-The euro EUR=EBS rose 0.2% to a 15-month top of $1.1144 on Thursday, after surging 1.1% overnight on bets of a more hawkish European Central Bank now that Fed is expected to be almost done hiking.
+The euro EUR=EBS touched a fresh 15-month top of $1.1144 on Thursday, after surging 1.1% overnight on bets of a more hawkish European Central Bank now that Fed is expected to be almost done hiking.

-The Japanese yen, which had come under massive selling pressure due to Japan's ultra easy monetary stance, gained more than 6 yen on the dollar JPY=EBS in nine sessions and was last at 138.43 per dollar.
+The Japanese yen, which had come under massive selling pressure due to Japan's ultra easy monetary stance, gained 6 yen on the dollar JPY=EBS in as many sessions and was last at 138.26 per dollar.

 "The Fed's leadership in the global rate cycle will increasingly play against the dollar, as central banks pivot from rate hiking to rate cutting," said Alan Ruskin, chief international strategist at Deutsche Bank.